jcm300/Musike/datasets/JSON/README.md

 The file under mbdump/ contains one document (entity) per line, in JSON format, and is named according to the type of entity in the dump.

+## LICENSE:
+The license of this dataset is CC0 1.0 Universal.
+More information in [LICENSE](./LICENSE).

 ## SOURCE:

 http://ftp.musicbrainz.org/pub/musicbrainz/data/json-dumps/